AnushkaD15/simple-chat-app/README.md

-This is simple chat application using Websocket
+#CodeClause Simple Chat Application using Websocket

-Spring boot, HTML, CSS, and Javascript was used to develop the project.
+This is a simple chat application using Websocket Spring boot, HTML, CSS, and Javascript were used to develop the project.